Braves throw 2-hitter, blank Astros 2-0 for 2-1 Series lead

 FAMILY AFFAIR

-Baker had hitting coach Troy Snitker go to the plate to exchange lineup cards with his dad, Braves manager Brian Snitker.
+Baker had hitting coach Troy Snitker go to the plate to exchange lineup cards with his dad, the Braves’ manager.

 UP NEXT

-Zack Greinke was expected to start Game 4 Saturday night for Houston, while the Braves go with the first of consecutive bullpen games in response to losing Game 1 starter Charlie Morton to a broken leg.
+Zack Greinke will start Game 4 on Saturday night for Houston, while the Braves go with the first of consecutive bullpen games in response to losing Game 1 starter Charlie Morton to a broken leg.

 “Night shift’s ready,” Matzek said.